-The Top 10 SaaS Metrics of 2021 with Benchmarks
+The Top 10 SaaS Metrics of 2024 with Benchmarks

 Summary - Metrics help you use numbers to measure your success.
-The top 10 SaaS metrics of 2021 will help you determine whether you’re on target to meet your goals, or slightly lagging behind.
+The top 12 SaaS metrics of 2024 will help you determine whether you’re on target to meet your goals, or slightly lagging behind.
 Master your data by owning a set of key metrics that you track regularly.

 Tracking metrics is a tricky subject.
-It’s one of those things where everyone agrees it’s important but not many people can clearly articulate why.
+It’s one of those things where everyone agrees it’s important but not many can clearly articulate why.

 If you’re in the SaaS space, or even if you’re a founder, executive, or decision maker in any industry, chances are you’ve come across metrics.
-You probably use them in your day-to-day reporting.
+You probably even use them in your day-to-day reporting.
 But do you know why they’re actually a superpower you should add to your skillset?

 Metrics help you use numbers to measure your success.
 Whether you’re on target to meet your goals, or slightly lagging behind, your best bet to mastering your data is by owning a set of key metrics (known as KPIs) that you track regularly.